MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

 The first line of this loop creates a description, which is usually a summary or whatever.
 In my case, the main site will show the description as a clickable link, so the user will get a short summary of the news item on the main page, and then the ability to click it to see the whole item.
 I'm using the `String::Truncate` module, which has an `elide` method that will truncate a string on word boundaries and add an ellipsis to incidate text was left out.

 Then, in the here document, I fill in all the metadata, using values from $e, each of which is just a reference to a hash.
+That's it!
+When this is done in a loop over any number of pages, we get a bunch of nice new Hugo posts.

-And, if you want to see it all in one place, with some ugly bits to workaround broken dates and things that just don't work well in Markdown (like tables), you can see the code (still in progress, but nearly ready to migrate our cranky old site!) in the [repository on GitHub](https://github.com/swelljoe/webmin-com-extractor).
+In the interest of clarity and brevity (and because they're just basic Perl, not Mojo-related) I've left out the loops and building of the data structure that is used when generating metadata.
+But, if you want to see it all in one place, with some ugly bits to workaround broken dates and things that just don't work well in Markdown (like tables), you can see the code (still in progress, but nearly ready to migrate our cranky old site!) in the [repository on GitHub](https://github.com/swelljoe/webmin-com-extractor).
+It isn't pretty, but it does the job, and didn't take much time to build, thanks to Mojolicious and a few other modules from the CPAN.